DV

 Strategy & risk

-CHPY tracks Basket (Semiconductor companies) with a covered call approach, while ULTY tracks Basket (High Volatility stocks) with a covered call approach.
-Beta is 1.8613 for CHPY and 1.3581 for ULTY, indicating ULTY is less volatile relative to the market.
+CHPY tracks Basket (Semiconductor companies) with a covered call approach, while ULTY is actively managed around Basket (High Volatility stocks) exposure with a covered call approach.
+Beta is 1.8613 for CHPY and 1.3581 for ULTY, making ULTY the less volatile of the two by this measure.

 CHPY beta1.8613